 - Enjoy books together.
 This is a great way to spend time together.
 Books are going to be a massive part of their school life.
 Take your child to your lo

-- cal library or purchase books about starting school, read them together and talk about them.
+- Visit your local library or purchase books about starting school, read them together and talk about them.
 Here’s some I found on Amazon.

 PIN ME FOR LATER